The Real Thing (Angela Winbush album)

-The Real Thing is the second studio album by American recording R&B singer-songwriter Angela Winbush released under PolyGram Records in September 1989.
+The Real Thing is the second studio album by American recording R&B singer-songwriter Angela Winbush released under Polygram Records in May 1989.
 It is the sophomore release after Winbush's debut album Sharp and features the R&B hit singles "It's The Real Thing", "Lay Your Troubles Down", and "No More Tears".

 The album includes Winbush's cover of "I Have Learned to Respect the Power of Love", in which she wrote and produced for Stephanie Mills and appears on her 1985 self-titled album.

+Critical reception

+Alex Henderson of Allmusic wrote, "For all its slickness and high-tech production gloss, this is an album with plenty of soul and grit."

 Track listing

 All songs produced, written, arranged and performed by Angela Winbush, except where noted.